c4pt000/electrum-dogecoin/README.md

-# use at your risk floating decimal issues, (for stability use dogecoin-qt)
+# use at your own risk floating decimal issues, (for stability use dogecoin-qt)

 <h3>you've been warned continue at your own risk</h3>